-SIOUX CITY, IA (Oct.
-27, 2021)—The “I Love U Guys” Foundation’s programs for crisis response and post-crisis reunification are used in more than 30,000 schools and municipalities around the world.
+SIOUX CITY, IA (Dec.
+2, 2021)—The “I Love U Guys” Foundation’s programs for crisis response and post-crisis reunification are used in more than 30,000 schools and municipalities around the world.
 They were created through the research-based best practices of school administrators, psychologists, public space safety experts, families, and first responders.
 It was a tragedy that launched The Foundation.
 This group will be presenting at Northwest AEA in Sioux City on June 6, 2022, which is being postponed from Dec.
 7, 2021, due to low enrollment.

 The purpose is to inform school and community counterparts about standard response protocol (evacuate, shelter, lockout, lockdown, hold) and standard reunification method, discuss important response components within comprehensive school safety plans, begin/continue multidisciplinary team discussion and planning, initiate and/or strengthen collaboration between school staff members and first responders.

 Optimal planning and discussion will occur when school staff and community first responders attend this workshop together.
 Standard response protocol and standard reunification method both rely on the understanding that in a crisis event: